jerysun/eShopping/README.md

 # eShopping - Sell anything online with shopping cart!

-The Web App eShopping aims to help millions retailers easily sell their goods online.
+The CMS style Web App eShopping aims to help millions retailers easily sell their goods online.
 It's an open source project based on ASP.NET Core 3.1.

 ## It has the following features:
 - Razor